-Like any private rental agreement, tenants at a Retirement Villages Group development are not required to pay stamp duty if they are not purchasing a property.
+Like any private rental agreement, tenants at any of our communities are not required to pay stamp duty if they are not purchasing a property.

-Many choose to take advantage of the equity released from the sale of a property to provide them with financial freedom, using this to boost their pension or funding travel plans to be enjoyed in their new-found free time.
+Many choose to take advantage of the equity released from the sale of a property to provide them with financial freedom, using this to boost their pension or fund travel plans.

 Helping family earlier

 Rather than passing on a property to family, retirees are choosing to sell their home and use the equity to help their family earlier – perhaps to support grandchildren, or freeing children from their own mortgages.